-I joined a friendly group of Somerset County photographers for a early morning walk around Duke Farms in Hillsboro.
+I joined a friendly group of Somerset County photographers for an early morning walk around Duke Farms in Hillsboro.

-The early morning weather was cool and the skies were clear.
-I met up in the parking lot a larger number of photographers from all over Somerset Country.
-A few people I already knew — like Terry Lyons — but the rest were complete strangers.
+The early morning weather was cool, and the skies were clear.
+I met up in the parking lot with a large group of photographers from all over Somerset Country.
+I already knew a few people - like Terry Lyons - but the rest were strangers.

-Duke Farms is the former estate of Doris Duke, an American heiress, horticulturist, art collector, and philanthropist.
+Duke Farms is the former estate of Doris Duke, an American heiress, horticulturist, art collector, and philanthropy, past.
 The estate was opened to the public last year.
-It is an amazing place with ponds, barns, wildlife, wild flower fields and great scenery.
+It is a fantastic place with ponds, barns, wildlife, wildflower fields and incredible scenery.
 There were plenty of photo opportunities.

 We walked over instead of taking the tram.
-As it is with any large group of photographers each of us was interested in different things and each of us saw the park differently.
-We walked slowly stopping at park features we found interesting.
-For me that was mostly the landscape and the flora.
-I got into some interesting conversations with fellow photographers about camera equipment, photography tips and kids.
+As with any large group of photographers, each of us was interested in different things, and each of us saw the park differently.
+We strolled, stopping at park features we found interesting.
+For me, that was the landscape and the flora.
+I got into fascinating conversations with fellow photographers about camera equipment, photography tips and kids.

-Duke Farms has a small green house filled with Orchids.
+Duke Farms has a small greenhouse filled with Orchids.
 One could spend an hour inside.
-I couldn’t.
-The orchids are misted every five minutes and the humidity become unbearable.
-However, by far, this was my favorite part of the walk.
-I saw a few picnic tables but I’m not sure visitors are allowed to bring food in.
+I couldn't.
+The orchids are misted every five minutes, and the humidity becomes unbearable.
+However, by far, this was my favourite part of the walk.
+I saw a few picnic tables, but I'm not sure visitors can bring food in.

 There is so much I didn't get to see in the two hours I was there.
 I will certainly return with my camera and my family and do another walk myself, perhaps more slowly and deliberately.